This post may contain affiliate links. Please see my disclosure policy for more details.

 Towns such as Port Campbell, Apollo Bay, Lorne and Torquay are popular overnight destinations, as well as smaller Princetown near the 12 Apostles.
 Enter your trip dates into the search box below to browse Great Ocean Road accommodation.

-Great Ocean Road Itinerary: 12 Amazing Attractions
+Great Ocean Road Drive Itinerary: Table of Contents

 - 1. Bay of Islands Coastal Park

 - 3. London Bridge & The Arch